Portfolio¶

 Target size to signals¶

-- Target size can be translated to signals using a special signal function to gain access to the stop and limit order functionality, for example, when performing a portfolio optimization.
+- Target size can be converted to signals using a special signal function, giving access to stop and limit order functionality.
+This is especially useful, for example, in portfolio optimization.

 Perform the Mean-Variance Optimization with SL and TP